Google Stadia is the future of game-streaming

 Unlike services already on the market, Google's game-streaming service will work on any screen including desktops, laptops, TVs, phones and tablets.

-There's also going to be a heavy emphasis on integrating streaming services like Twitch to create a single unified gaming experience.
+There's also going to be a heavy emphasis on integrating streaming services like YouTube Gaming to create a single unified gaming experience.

 What do you need to get started?
 If you're playing on PC, all you'll need is an internet connection to achieve a 60fps/1080p experience - though it's possible for Stadia to reach 4K/60 and even 8K gaming.
 (According to Google, Stadia offers 10.7 terraflops of processing power, compared to the 4.2 on PS4 Pro and 6.0 Xbox One X.)